ropg/ezTime/README.md

 In the case of `SERVER_ERROR`, `errorString()` returns the error from the server, which might be "Country Spans Multiple Timezones", "Country Not Found", "GeoIP Lookup Failed" or "Timezone Not Found".

+If you execute multiple calls to `setLocation`, make sure they are more than 3 seconds apart, because the server will not answer if calls from the same IP come within 3 seconds of one another (see below).

 &nbsp;

 ### timezoned.rop.nl